hail-is/hail/python/hail/docs/getting_started_developing.rst

     source activate haildoc

 Now the shell prompt should include the name of the environment, in this case "haildoc".
-Within the environment, run the ``createDocs`` gradle task in the
+Within the environment, run the ``makeDocs`` gradle task in the
 environment:

 .. code-block:: bash

-    ./gradlew createDocs
+    ./gradlew makeDocs

 The generated docs are located at ``./build/www/hail/index.html``.